jlingford/personal-website/content/blog/chimerax-outlines.md

 I think this looks much more pleasing than a standard black silhouette when turning the transparency of the surface up with `trans #1 80 target s`.
 It's also possible to have silhouettes on the cartoons and atoms of the protein underneath the transparent surface by setting `graphics sil t depthJump 0.2`.
 This will essentially make the silhouette lines invisible on the contours of the protein surface, while keeping the silhouettes visible on the cartoons and atoms underneath.
-Here's an example of what that looks like
+Here's an example of what that looks like:

 ![teal](/images/chimerax-outlines/e.png)
 *A screenshot from ChimeraX*